 Now, this test is actually a pretty straightforward one.

-Here, a soccer ball is submerged in a water-filled vessel as it is pressed and rotated around numerous times.
+Here, one is submerged in a vessel as it is pressed and rotated around numerous times.

 Once that task has been completed, the ball is then removed from the water before being wiped down and re-weighed.